AI assists. Humans decide.

 Jary is what we wanted instead.
 A coach that pressure-tests an idea through six phases.
 A workspace that remembers what the team decided and why.
 Agents that do the work nobody wants to, with humans in the loop on anything that matters.

-Every consequential action waits for a human approval.
-The agent's job is to do the boring work, not to ship code unsupervised.
+Anything that rewrites your scope waits for a human approval.
+The coach's job is to do the boring work, not to change your plan unsupervised.

-If the coach asserts something about a competitor, the market, or your codebase, you can click straight to the source.
+When the coach asserts something about a competitor or the market, you can click straight to the source.
 No vibes.

 We will not ship another configurable framework.
 Sensible defaults, opinionated workflows, and a workspace that gets out of the way.